Northridge United Methodist Church

 Through the Years…

 Northridge Methodist Church became important in the rapid development of the area where many young families bought affordable new homes.
 Children and adults were welcomed to Worship, Sunday School, Choirs, Bible Study, Bible School, Youth Fellowship, Family Retreats, Women’s Group, Family Study Groups, Men’s activities, Thanksgiving Services and Candlelight Service on Christmas Eve.
 As a result of the growth there was the need to increase the capacity of the building.
-At the same time, by virtue of another denomination merging with the Methodist Church, the name was changed as we became known as Northridge United Methodist Church.
+At the same time, by virtue of another denomination [Evangelical United Brethren] merging with the Methodist Church, the name was changed, and we became known as Northridge United Methodist Church.

 history003.jpg

 Through the years, more classrooms were added.
-In 1993 and 2007, two major building projects were completed: one being the addition of the Fellowship Hall and the other increasing the size of the sanctuary and adding an Education Wing.
+In 1993 and 2007, two major building projects were completed: one being the addition of the Fellowship Hall and the other increasing the size of the sanctuary and adding an Education Wing, completed in 2008.
 Many activities and programs were added with each new era.
 The congregation and its parishioners continued to reach out to others in the community and elsewhere in the world through “Seeking, Serving and Sharing the Love of Jesus Christ.”

 history004.jpg